Prada: Art

-In 2005, a false Prada boutique was built as an art installation 26 miles away from Marfa, Texas.
-Called "Prada Marfa," the purpose of the structure was to eventually disintegrate into its surroundings.
+In 2005, a false Prada boutique called "Prada Marfa" was built as an art installation located in the middle of the Chihuahua desert, 37 miles from Marfa, Texas.
+The purpose of the structure was to eventually disintegrate into its surroundings.
 Shoes and bags were provided by Miuccia Prada from the Summer Season 2005 collection.

-The installation was looted after being completed, and the restoration needed led to a revise in plans, making the structure a permanent installation.
+The installation was looted many times after being completed, and the restoration needed led to a revise in plans, making the structure a permanent installation.
+In 2014, Texas-based artist Joe Magnano vandalised the installation after he altered the Prada Marfa to resemble a TOMS retail store.
+The intervention included spraying the structure with blue paint, covering the windows with TOMS logos, and posting a manifesto criticizing what he described as the company's environmental impact despite its socially responsible branding.

+Brand Ambassadors

+Since 2023, popular K-pop group ENHYPEN have been a Prada ambassador, often sporting the brand's outfits at awards shows and concerts.

 Controversy

 2009 discrimination case

 Prada Female Discrimination Case was the first women's rights lawsuit and movement of luxury fashion industry that appeared in the global media in 2010.
-It was named “a David vs. Goliath struggle” by Suki Chung of Labor Action China.
+It was named "a David vs. Goliath struggle" by Suki Chung of Labor Action China.
 The Prada Female Discrimination Case occurred 4 years after the Me Too movement and was started by an American activist, Tarana Burke.